dentarg/auth0-blog/_posts/2017-03-08-why-identity-matters-for-innovation-labs.markdown

 ## Why Identity Matters for Innovation Labs

 Swift development, flexibility, and focus on ideation and growth are vital for innovation labs.
-When producing an innovative product or application, it's important for innovators to be able to hone their craft and not have to expend hundreds of hours worrying about identity management and authentication security.
+When producing an innovative product or application, it's important for innovators to be able to hone their craft and not have to expend hundreds of hours worrying about managing identity and securing authentication.

 Auth0 is an Identity-as-a-Service (IDaaS) solution that works with any application built on any framework.
 Auth0 also supports a multitude of identity providers, including popular social platforms like Twitter and Facebook as well as enterprise providers such as Active Directory.
 Integration is swift and easy, and can be implemented in just a few minutes.